ICLDI Union Crew Award Recipients

 2017 - Turbo Man Award, Douglas Hawkins

-The AICP Level 1 requries all participants to have a minimum of three (3) years of dance instruction experience.
+The AICP Level 1 requries all participants to have a minimum of 18 months of dance instruction experience and 105 hours teaching.
 This requirement can be met with a combination of line dance instruction as well as experience from other venues, such as hand dance, swing, ballroom, salsa, zumba and aerobics.
 All applicants who met these basic requirements are approved to attend the course of instruction.
 All particpants attending the AICP come into the training with various dance skills and abilities.
 It is accepted and understood by the ICLDI management corps (Executive Council), that after two days of intensive instruction, the instructors are awarded a certification.
 However, the ICLDI Executive Council understands that additional training over time is required before those certified at Level 1 can progress to a higher skill attainment.

 As in any industry and profession, continuing education is always mandated as a way to strengthen and improve the skill and ability of the individual professional, in our case the dance instructor.
 Each member of the ICLDI is required to complete at least four (4) hours of professional dance instruction each calendar year.
 Certification in and of itself does not always mean an expert level of dance proficiency.
 In the case of the ICLDI, we understand and appreciate the fact that it takes time and practice to achieve a high level of dance technique and performance.